 “Things taste better when you know where they come from”.
-This is the philosophy of Kevin Durkee, owner and big cheese at the Culinary Adventure Co, a friendly, family run business that take you on your own culinary adventure, bringing to life the flavours of Toronto.
+This is the philosophy of Kevin Durkee, owner and big cheese at the Culinary Adventure Co, a friendly, family-run business that takes you on your own culinary adventure, bringing to life the flavours of Toronto.
 If you’re new to a city a great way to discover the hidden gems and get the skinny on the best places to eat is a food tour.

 What Kevin and his team don’t know about the tasty delights of Toronto isn’t worth knowing.
 We meet him and his righthand man, Leo on a bitterly cold early morning in Toronto’s iconic Old Town neighbourhood.
 He greets us with a warm grin and freshly baked double chocolate butter pastry.
 We quickly get acquainted over freshly roasted coffee in Balzac’s, where you might bump into Harvey from the Netflix law drama, Suits, apparently, he’s a regular.
 I crane my neck around the place looking for the devilishly handsome actor but unfortunately, he’s not in there.
 We chat over a cup of Balzac blend, (named after the French novelist and playwright who was rumoured to drink up to 40 cups of coffee a day!) and Kevin shares his favourite eats, bites and sips of the city.